Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 When we are conversing in real life, there is often context that we can use to infer the correct meaning, or ask the other person for clarification.
 But, when making mathematical arguments, there can be no room for ambiguity at all, so we need something else: a simpler language that unambiguously encodes what we want to say, one with well defined rules which can be reasoned about.
 If we want computers to automatically do this correctness checking for us, it should be rigid enough so that we can write programs to verify and manipulate statements in this language.
 Despite natural language being the wrong tool for the job, it is familiar.
 So let's start off by thinking about it anyway, and see if we can derive something simpler.

-We usually make arguments by working with sentences that "declare" something to be true; sentences that say something about the world.
+We usually make arguments by working with sentences that declare something to be true; sentences that say something about the world.
 For example, consider these two English sentences:
 > If it is raining and I don't have an umbrella, then I will get wet.
 It was raining and I did not get wet.

 and